aakshatjoshii/-RESTful-API-for-a-contacts-management-system/README.md

 ## Credits
-This project was created by Aakshat Joshi as part of a web development course.
+This project was created by Aakshat Joshi.